 What to do: Take your baby into the arms and play with them for a while, and you will find that the crying has stopped.

 - I have got colic: When your baby gives out intense wails and is restless, it could be because of colic.
-It occurs up to three hours a day, for at least three days a week, and for at least three weeks in a month.
 These cries would be inexplicable and in high pitch.
-Along with crying, babies also clench their fists, curl their legs, and arch their back.
+Along with crying, babies also clench their fists, curl their legs, and arch their backs.
+It occurs up to three hours a day, at least three days a week, and at least three weeks a month.
+According to the American Academy of Pediatrics, approximately one in five infants are affected by colic.

 What to do: Doctors are unsure about what causes colic.
-One possible theory is that it can be due to imbalance of healthy bacteria in the gut or due to over stimulation of baby’s mind.
+One possible theory is that it can be due to an imbalance of healthy bacteria in the gut or due to over stimulation of the baby’s mind.
 Gas doesn’t cause colic.
-But colicky babies often get gassy due to inhaling excess air through mouth while crying.
+But colicky babies often get gassy due to inhaling excess air through their mouths while crying.
 Avoiding foods that cause abdominal gas can help prevent colic.

 - I have had enough: A fussy, whiny cry with the head turning away is a sign that some external stimuli are stressing your baby.